 Help!
 My Cake Cracked on Top

-You’ve bought all the expensive ingredients and followed the recipe’s instructions down to the letter.
-Your kid is looking forward to their favorite cake that afternoon.
 There’s no chance of running to the store again to get ingredients to bake the cake for a second time, and there's no time to get an alternative treat from somewhere else.
 You have only this cake—the one that came out of the oven looking like an earthquake zone.
 The surface is marred with a massive crack or several smaller ones.
-This is a disheartening moment.
+Needless to say, it is a disheartening moment.

 Two Possible Culprits

 If you are new to baking or have never really tried to make a cake before, then the two main causes might surprise you.